w3c/wai-statements/complete-example.md

 ### Formal complaints

-<p class="complaints">We aim to respond to accessibility feedback within 5 business days, and to propose a solution within 10 business days.
-You are entitled to escalate a complaint to the national authority, should you be dissatisfied with our response to you.</p>
+<span class="complaints">We aim to respond to accessibility feedback within 5 business days, and to propose a solution within 10 business days.
+You are entitled to escalate a complaint to the national authority, should you be dissatisfied with our response to you.</span>

 ### Formal approval of this accessibility statement